aws-neuron/aws-neuron-sdk/release-notes/README.md

 # Neuron Release Notes

+## Mar 26, 2020 Release

+This release supports a variant of the SSD object detection network, a SSD inference demo is available [here](../src/examples/tensorflow/ssd300_demo)

+This release also enhances our Tensorboard support to enable CPU-node visibility.

+Refer to the detailed release notes for more information for each neuron component.

+## Important to know:
+1. Size of neural network.
+The current Neuron compiler release has a limitation in terms of the size of neural network it could effectively optimize for.
+The size of neural network is influenced by a number of factors including: a) type of neural network (CNN, LSTM, MLP) , b) number of layers, c) sizes of input (dimension of the tensors, batch size, ...).
+As a result, we limit the sizes of CNN models like ResNet to have an input size limit of 480x480 fp16/32, batch size=4; LSTM models like GNMT to have a time step limit of 900; MLP models like BERT to have input size limit of sequence length=128, batch=8.

+2. INT8 data type is not currently supported by the Neuron compiler.

+3. Neuron does not support TensorFlow 2 or PyTorch 1.4.0.

 ## Feb 27, 2020 Release

 This release improves performance throughput by up to 10%, for example ResNet-50 on inf1.xlarge has increased from 1800 img/sec to 2040 img/sec, Neuron logs include more detailed messages and various bug fixes.
 Refer to the detailed release notes for more details.